NYC in talks with cruise line to shelter migrants

 Adams said Abbott’s decision to send busloads of migrants to the city for months now since May has created a humanitarian crisis in New York City.
 Plus, Abbott said he would not stop sending migrants to the city until President Joe Biden secures the southern border.

 “They (border cities) were overrun with the number of migrants,” Abbott said.
-“They needed relief and bussing was one of the ways of providing them relief.”
+“They needed relief and busing was one of the ways of providing them relief.”

 “Under the Biden administration, we had more people coming across the border than ever in the history of our country.
-Texas has responded by making sure we have the National Guard, DPS deployed.
+Texas has responded by making sure we have the National Guard, DPS [Department of Public Safety] deployed.
 They’re making arrests and turning back illegal immigrants,” Abbott said.

 O’Rourke responded, saying, “This hateful rhetoric, this treating human beings as political pawns, talking about invasions, Texans defending themselves, that’s how people get killed.”

-New York City’s mayor has asked Biden for $500 million in emergency funding, but it still waiting for a response.
+New York City’s mayor has asked Biden for $500 million in emergency funding but is still waiting for a response.